Simultaneous Spatial and Functional Form

 is row-stochastic and so each row sums to 1.
 This gives D a smoothing or linear filter interpretation (Davidson and MacKinnon (1993)).

-provides a construct similar to a lag in time
+Intuitively, provides a construct similar to a lag in time

 series for